Thoughts while watching old TPHS Wind Ensemble videos and listening to the Man of La Mancha soundtrack

 3. Thank god all of my modeling as a child was done pre-internet.

 4. Okay...can I just say that ever since Spotify came out with the "Discover Weekly" playlists, they've been KILLING IT?!
 Whoever codes that stuff should get a medal.
 I used to be really opposed to remixes (why would you ruin a perfectly good song?) but I've found so many good ones lately and I can't help but wonder what kind of algorithm they're using.
 And it's almost effortless.
 I like SoundCloud, but I don't really have the patience for it because you need to use it actively.
 Spotify is a little more chill; you just drop some of your favorite songs in a playlist and listen.

 5. A new season of This Is Life with Lisa Ling started last month and I'm so excited!
 I've already rewatched the entire first season on Netflix.
-It's really an amazing show, and it encompasses so many little-known nuances of human life; I'd recommend it to anyone.
-Lisa Ling is such an inspiration; she's such an extraordinary journalist, and a mainstream professional success in the Asian-American community.
+It's really an amazing show, and it covers so many little-known nuances of human life.
+I'd recommend it to anyone.
+Lisa Ling is also such an inspiration; she's a extraordinary journalist and a mainstream professional success in the Asian-American community.
 There's something very authentic and very inherently compassionate about her, and she exhibits such a genuine connection to her work that it gets you really emotionally invested in the pieces she does. #tbt to the time I ran halfway across campus in heels from performing in an orchestra concert just to listen to her lecture in Campbell, and then got completely starstruck when I went to talk to her.